mmistakes/minimal-mistakes/_posts/2023-01-03-kotlin-coroutines-101.md

 ## 9. Conclusions

 Our journey through the basics of the Kotlin coroutines library is over.
 We saw why coroutines matter and made a simplified explanation of how they're implemented under the hood.
 Then, we showed how to create coroutines, also introducing the structural concurrency topic.
 We saw how cooperative scheduling and cancellation work with many examples.
 Finally, we introduced the main features of the coroutines' context.
 There is a lot more to say about coroutines, but we hope this article can be a good starting point for those who want to learn more about them.

+If you found coroutines too difficult, you can quickly get the Kotlin basics you need by following the complete [Kotlin Essentials course](https://rockthejvm.com/p/kotlin-essentials) on Rock the JVM.

 ## 10. Appendix A